Oghma-Infinium/Fahluaan/README.md

 #### Performance INI Options

 Here are recommended ini tweaks that you can make in order to potentially improve performance without messing up the visuals of the list and/or ENB.
-These files can be found at `[Path to Modlist]\profiles\Arisen - Default Profile`.
+These files can be found at `[Path to Modlist]\profiles\Fahluaan - Default Profile`.

 `**Skyrim.ini**
 [Display]